Two-year nursing program to start this fall in Prince George - Vanderhoof Omineca Express

-Nursing students in the Prince George area will soon be able to take classes closer to home as the Northern Baccalaureate Nursing Program at UNBC expands with a new location starting in September 2023.
+Nursing students in Northwest B.C will soon be able to take classes closer to home as the Northern Baccalaureate Nursing Program at UNBC expands with a new location starting in September 2023.

 The Northern Baccalaureate Nursing Program launched in fall 2021 at the University’s campus in Fort St. John.
 The 48-seat Prince George expansion is part of an increase in nursing seats announced by the provincial government in 2022 of 602 new nursing seats at public post-secondary institutions throughout the province.